 Following an investigation, the coroner can make recommendations to the chief coroner (or chief medical examiner) as to whether or not an inquest or an inquiry should be held.
 Inquests are usually presided over by a coroner or a judge.
 In some jurisdictions, a jury will make findings and issue a verdict.
 Hearings are usually public, unless an exception applies.

 Coroners and judges presiding over inquests have extensive powers to govern the proceedings.
 They may summon anyone as a witness to give evidence or produce documents.
 They also can admit evidence that might not otherwise be admissible in judicial proceedings.

 Physicians may be summoned to attend an inquest to give evidence under oath about a deceased patient and may be required to bring medical records with them.
 Some jurisdictions (i.e., British Columbia, Alberta, Ontario, and Newfoundland and Labrador) specify that evidence given by a witness at an inquest is not admissible in other proceedings.
 This ensures that, in those jurisdictions, testimony given by a physician at an inquest cannot be introduced as evidence against the physician in subsequent civil or regulatory proceedings.
 Most jurisdictions, with the exception of Manitoba and New Brunswick, specify that inquests cannot make determinations of liability or conclusions of law.

 The bottom line

-- Statutory provisions may allow a coroner to access medical records, but generally do not require a physician to engage in a verbal or written dialogue with the coroner about a patient's care.
+- Legislation may allow a coroner to access medical records, but generally do not require a physician to engage in a verbal or written dialogue with the coroner about a patient's care.

 - Members should communicate with the CMPA if they are contacted by a coroner (or delegate) for medical information or if they receive a summons or warrant to disclose records or attend an inquest.